|

 One of the home-made jetski-come-speedboats that ply the beach towing the punters on giant inflatable bananas.

-My time in Thailand was limited, so I unfortunately didn't get to experience the beaches of Koh Samui etc.
+My time in Thailand was limited, so I unfortunately didn't get to experience the beaches of Koh Samui etc. Here the water is somewhat browner.
+But still a pleasant day-trip from the city.

 The ubiquitous Bangkok tuk-tuk.
 A cheap form of city transport, but they'll completely rip you off unless you know what the going rate is.
+And when not in motion, their drivers will relentlessly hassle anybody within earshot for a ride.

 A delivery boy.